cablesandcoffee/NSPanel/README.md

 # NSPanel

 My NSPanel project.
 I'm using Openhab so the solution is made with mqtt since I can't use the Home Assistant API.
+Right now I just have time to upload the files that I use but the plan is put together some kind of installation instruction.

+Work in progress:

+26/2
+Working to update design from beta to some kind of final.
+Better use of the entire screen, changing fonts and stuff like that to make it look cleaner.
+Finished with main page.
+Next step is to update rest of pages aswell.